xamionex/Configs/readme.md

      - go into options > controls > advanced > enable developer console, then open it with ~
      - restart the game

+## Customizing

+Adding a settings.cfg file next to autoexec will be used after all the cfgs from my config

 ### A lot of the things in this cfg are explained inside there, here are some previews though

 ![image](https://github.com/xamionex/Configs/assets/57235791/e5a159fd-6284-41d1-b3d8-1331d4fe0ff6)